zubxxr/distributed-multi-autonomous-vehicle-architecture/Detailed_README.md

 ### Host 2 (Victus Laptop)
 **1. Run Zenoh Bridge and Connect to Host 1**

-Use the IP address retrieved from [Find IP Address for Host 1](find-ip-address-for-host-1) step.
+Use the IP address retrieved from [Installing Zenoh ROS 2 Bridge](#installing-zenoh-ros-2-bridge) step 3.
 In this case, its 10.0.0.22.
    ``` bash
    cd $HOME/zenoh-plugin-ros2dds
    source $HOME/zenoh-plugin-ros2dds/install/setup.bash